YottaDB/YDBDoc/ProgGuide/commands.rst

    LKS : # of LocK calls (mapped to this db) that Succeeded LKF : # of LocK calls (mapped to this db) that Failed CTN : Current Transaction Number of the database for the last committed read-write transaction (TP and non-TP) DRD : # of Disk ReaDs from the database file (TP and non-TP, committed and rolled-back).This does not include reads that are satisfied by buffered globals for databases that use the BG (Buffered Global) access method.
-GT.M always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
+YottaDB always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
    DWT : # of Disk WriTes to the database file (TP and non-TP, committed and rolled-back).
 This does not include writes that are satisfied by buffered globals for databases that use the BG (Buffered Global) access method.
-GT.M always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
+YottaDB always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
    NTW : # of Non-TP committed Transactions that were read-Write on this database NTR : # of Non-TP committed Transactions that were Read-only on this database NBW : # of Non-TP committed transaction induced Block Writes on this database